NatalliaSh/Sushi-project/README.md

 - Used Fetch API and async/await functions for getting and changing data.

-- Feedbacks are stored in MockAPI database.\
+- Feedbacks are stored in the MockAPI database.\
   You can also leave your feedback.
-It will be stored in MockAPI database and when this webpage will be loaded again, your feedback will be displayed too.
+It will be stored in the MockAPI database and when this webpage will be loaded again, your feedback will be displayed too.

 - All forms on website have a little validation.